pts/muxzcat/README.txt

   (This is not a problem in practice, because even the ouput of `xz -9e' uses only 64 MiB dictionary size.)

+Limitations of muxzcatj11.jar:

+* It needs JRE 1.1 (Java 1.1) released on 1997-02.
+(Also works with any more recent Java.)
+* It doesn't work with avian-0.6 (it uses some classes not available there).
+* It doesn't support decompressing .lzma streams.
+* Its memory usage is constant + 100 KiB + dictionary size, so it doesn't keep the entire uncompressed data in memory.

 Based on decompression speed measurements of linux-4.20.5.tar.xz, size-optimized muxzcat.c (on Linux i386) is about 7% slower than speed-optimized xzcat (on Linux amd64).